ZenUml/docs/src/pages/upgrade.md

 #### Do I have to subscribe?

 - **During the trial**: Enjoy a clear view with no upgrade prompts.
 - **Post-trial**: A gentle nudge in the form of subscription instructions will appear, guiding you through the process.
-You will still be able to use the core features of our product.
+You will still be able to use the core features of our product without a subscription which is the same as the Lite version.

 ### **Make the Switch Today!**